matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Service Account: Represents an application account (not person).
 Google group: Collection Google & Service Accounts: Has an unique email address.
 Helps to apply access policy to a group.
-Google Workspace Domain: Google Workspace (formerly G Suite) provides collaboration services for enterprises: Tools like Gmail, Calendar, Meet, Chat, Drive, Docs atc. are included.
+Google Workspace Domain: Google Workspace (formerly G Suite) provides collaboration services for enterprises: Tools like Gmail, Calendar, Meet, Chat, Drive, Docs etc. are included.
 If your enterprise is using Google Workspace, you can manage permissions using your Google Workspace Domain.
 Cloud Identity Domain - Cloud Identity is an Identity as a Service (IDaaS) solution that centrally manages users and groups.
 You can use IAM to manage access to resources for each Cloud Identity account.